StevenMcGown/smcgown/content/blog/kubernetes/8-3-core-dns.md

 In the previous post, we discussed the importance of a DNS server for managing name resolution in large environments with numerous hostnames and IPs.
 We also covered how to configure your hosts to point to a DNS server.
 In this post, we will learn how to configure a host as a DNS server using CoreDNS.

 We are given a server dedicated to acting as the DNS server, along with a set of IPs to configure as entries in the server.
-There are many DNS server solutions available; in this lecture, we will focus on CoreDNS.
+There are many DNS server solutions available; in this post, we will focus on CoreDNS.

 #### Getting CoreDNS